FlyingFog/SmartCoCo/README.md

-# SmartCoCo of ASE‘23#874
+# SmartCoCo
 ## SmartCoCo: Checking Comment-code Inconsistency in Smart Contracts via Constraint Propagation and Binding

-**Thanks for your review.**
-Attachments for ASE#874 SmartCoCo: Checking Comment-code Inconsistency in Smart Contracts via Constraint Propagation and Binding.
+The ASE'23 version can be seen from the repo forked or in the paper.

 ## Prototype
 **In the folder `SmartCoCo`.**